TL;DR

 - Remove Optional Extras: Do you really need dental and optical cover, or extensive worldwide travel insurance included in your PMI?
 Reviewing these add-ons and removing any you don't need can trim your premium.

-- Use an Independent Broker: This is perhaps the most important tip.
+- Use a regulated Broker: This is perhaps the most important tip.
 A specialist private medical insurance broker works for you, not the insurer.
-Their job is to understand your needs and budget, then search the entire market to find the best policy.
-At WeCovr, our expert advice is completely free, and we often have access to deals not available to the public.
+Their job is to understand your needs and budget, then search the available market to find a strong fit for your needs.
+At WeCovr, our regulated guidance is completely free, and we often have access to deals not available to the public.

 Comparing Top UK Private Medical Insurance Providers